stuncs69/discordpy-example/README.md

 ## A slightly more complex Discord.py bot

-All these tutorials give you nothing bot only code that is just.. too simple..
+All these tutorials give you nothing but only code that is just.. too simple..

 This code is a bit more complex and i also have something else to offer...
 A cat pic!!
 (Setup comes after the cat pic dnw)